SpectatorQL/CrossPlatformAudioPlayer/README.md

 # CrossPlatformAudioPlayer
-A simple cross platform audio player for Android and UWP
+A simple cross platform audio player for Android and UWP.

+This project uses the SimpleAudioPlayer plugin by adrianstevens: https://github.com/adrianstevens/Xamarin-Plugins/tree/master/SimpleAudioPlayer